 Typically, Shavuot falls on the sixth day of the Hebrew month of Sivan, which corresponds to late May or early June in the Gregorian calendar.
 As the African continent flourishes during this time of reawakening and rejuvenation, South Africans can take pride in their own special connection to the collective worldwide observance of Shavuot.

-Top Tweets for Shavuot -Updated
+Top X Posts (formerly Tweets) for Shavuot -Updated

 In the News and Trending in South Africa for ShavuotUpdated Newton Shavuot Reading 2023

 jewishlanguages.orgCentral Shavuot text ‘all about kindness,’ says rabbi who published Arabic book of Ruth - JNS.org